tmtxt/tmtxt-dired-async/readme.md

 	(define-key dired-mode-map (kbd "C-c C-k") 'tmtxt/dired-async-kill-all)

+## Jump to the end of the output buffer

+Sometimes, the point in the output buffer stucks somewhere in the middle of the output buffer and will not auto scroll for user to track the progress.
+Activate this function to fix it.

+	(define-key dired-mode-map (kbd "C-c C-n") 'tmtxt/dired-async-move-all-points-to-end)

 ## Other config

 Set the time to close the result window after finish, measured in second